Trimad/trimad.github.io/content/post/2023-12-14-llm-networkx-graph/index.md

 * The UI I'm using for inference is oobabooga's <a href="https://github.com/oobabooga/text-generation-webui">text-generation-webui</a>.

 ## Input
+I am using the first page of The Hobbit as a test input.
 ```
 In a hole in the ground there lived a hobbit.
 Not a nasty, dirty, wet hole, filled with the
 ends of worms and an oozy smell, nor yet a dry, bare, sandy hole with nothing in it to sit down